EmmanuelOsaea/My-Job-Material-Report-Project./README.md

 Addressing LGBTQ+ homelessness requires a multifaceted approach, including increasing awareness, funding supportive services tailored to the LGBTQ+ community, and implementing policies that protect LGBTQ+ individuals from discrimination.
 Organizations such as the Ali Forney Center in New York City have made significant strides in providing comprehensive support to LGBTQ+ homeless youth, including housing, medical care, and educational services.
 However, broader systemic change is necessary to ensure that all LGBTQ+ youth have the opportunity to lead safe, healthy, and fulfilling life.

 **References:**
- * Janet Osesele
+ * Ms Janet Osesele

- * Real Estate Consultant
+ * Real Estate Consultant/Skin care Entrepreneur

  * Real Estate Agency

+ * Ms Jennifer Omoye

+ * Chef/ Boutique Entrepreneur

+*Boutique store/ Restaurant

 Relationship: Well, we are good friends who shares similar goals and aspirations.